Awesome Table provides an easy way to filter data in your view.

 In Awesome Table, we use a Google Sheets datasource with a prescribed structure: The first row is for headers (a short descriptive name of your columns), and the second row for filters and keywords (parameters).

 Simply write the keyword corresponding to the filter you want to use.

 2 - StringFilter

-Use the "StringFilter" to filter text columns containing exact match.
+Use the "StringFilter" to filter columns containing an exact match.

 This filter is sensitive to accents (you must type the accent in the filter to show results that have accented characters).

 Use the "NumberRangeFilter" to filter columns containing numbers.